xpack-dev-tools/meson-build-xpack/README.md

 # The xPack Meson Build

+A standalone cross-platform (Windows/macOS/Linux) Meson Build binary distribution, intended for reproducible builds.

+In addition to the the binary archives and the package meta data, this project also includes the build scripts.

+## Overview

 This open source project is hosted on GitHub as [`xpack-dev-tools/meson-build-xpack`](https://github.com/xpack-dev-tools/meson-build-xpack) and provides the platform specific binaries for the